sofiarandelin/STAR2.4.1a/README.md

-# Singularity containers for STAR 2.4.1a
+# Singularity container for STAR 2.4.1a

 Bioinformatics related singularity container recipe.